ibm-cloud-docs/monitoring/wpp-migration.md

     - You can target any resource group, but to make the instances easier to manage, you might target the group that contains your Monitoring instance.

-    - To create the new instance, run this command: `ibmcloud resource service-instance-create <new instance name here> "sysdig-secure" "graduated-tier" “,”<region here>” -p '{"cloud_monitoring_connected_instance":"<monitoring instanceId here>"}`
+    - To create the new instance, run this command: `ibmcloud resource service-instance-create <new instance name here> "sysdig-secure" "graduated-tier" "<region here>" -p '{"cloud_monitoring_connected_instance": "<monitoring instanceId here>"}`

     The new instance name can be anything you like.